 Variegated plant wishlist

 Instead of lusting after an albo, I’m lusting after a variegated syngonium.
-The white on them is just so white, and they’re cropping up on eBay and Etsy for about £30.
+The white on them is just so white, and they’re cropping up on eBay and Etsy for about £60.
+Afroditesgarden sometimes has them.

 Fingers crossed that my local garden centre gets them in.

 Obvs a variegated orbifolia, but I’m not sure that they currently exist, so there’s that.